SAP-archive/byd-event-bridge/README.md

 Answer: The granularity of messaging queue or topic could be per partner solution/object type/source tenant or any combination, giving the flexibility of partner solution development and operation for addressing the variety of business and security etc requirements.
 For instance:<br>
 * Case#1: Your company(SAP Partner) would like to develop and operate an eInvoicing solution as SaaS for multiple ByD customers, it is recommended to have one queue per client for the invoice object for the separation, and also due to the fact most cloud messaging service are charged by the number of messages, not by the number of queue.
 For the eInvoicing app(event subscriber) which could be multi-tenant sharing among tenant, and you may need to design a mechanism when and how-to scale.
 If the eInvoicing app is implemented with serverless function, then it could be dynamically scaled up or down to accommodate the client requests with ease of mind.
 The pricing of your SaaS now could be easily calculated by the number of messages, and the process time of messages.<br><br>
 * Case#2: Your ByD client A requests an integration of warehouse activities in ByD with their in-house Warehouse Management System.
 Of course, the requirement could be implemented with Cloud Application Studio, OData/Web Service of SAP ByD or SAP Cloud Platform Integration etc, which it doesn't need event and additional messaging service.
 However, with increase of the complexity of integration and the number of systems to be integrated, an event-driven architecture becomes approperiate.
 In this case, you may request the client to purchase an appropriate cloud messaging service, and you will help to bridge the event in SAP ByD and integration scenario development.

+# License
+This ByDEventBridge prototype is released under the terms of the MIT license.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.